 ipNX Calls for Reliable Backbone Infrastructure to Drive AI Adoption

-The Nigerian medical industry requires a reliable backbone infrastructure to successfully adopt Artificial Intelligence (AI) in clinical practice—without the need for importing foreign talent, the Group Managing Director of ipNX Nigeria, Mr. Ejovi Aror, has said.
+The Nigerian medical industry requires a reliable backbone infrastructure to successfully adopt Artificial Intelligence (AI) in clinical practice, without the need to import foreign talent, the Group Managing Director of ipNX Nigeria, Mr. Ejovi Aror, has said.

 Aror said this at the inaugural Nigeria AI Forum for Medical Directors (NAIFMED) Workshop, hosted recently by the Obafemi Awolowo University (OAU) ICT-Driven Knowledge Park.